Groups, Orders, and Dynamics: The Conrad Property

+A left-order $\preceq$ on a group $\Gamma$ is said to be {\bf{\em Conradian}} (a {\bf{\em $C$-order}}, for short) if for all positive elements $f,g$, there exists $n \!\in\! \mathbb{N}$ such that $fg^n \succ g$.
+Groups admitting a $C$-order are called $C$-orderable.
 Bi-invariant left-orders are Conradian, as $n=1$ works in the preceding inequality for bi-orders.
 In this direction, it is quite remarkable that one may actually take \esp $n \!=\!
-2$ \esp in the general definition above, as the next proposition shows (the nice proof below, due to Jim\'enez, is taken from \cite{leslie}).
+2$ \esp in the general definition above, as the next proposition shows.
+The nice proof we give below, due to Jim\'enez, is taken from \cite{leslie}.